Randolph Road: History

 The first segments of four-lane divided Randolph Road were in place by 1951.
 These segments formed the main streets of their respective subdivisions from Dewey Road just east of Rock Creek to MD 586 and from Lindell Street to the MD 97–MD 183 intersection.
 Randolph Road's original two-lane bridge across Rock Creek was built in 1953.
 By 1956, Randolph Road was built between Rockville and Glenmont except for a gap between Connecticut Avenue and Bushey Drive to the west halfway to MD 586.
 The gap in Randolph Road was filled by 1965.
 That same year, the bridge across Rock Creek was expanded to allow four lanes.
 By 1968, the Randolph Road name was applied from MD 355 to US 29.
 MD 183 was expanded to a divided highway and Randolph Road was placed on its present course at Northwest Branch in 1976.
 Randolph Road between Glenmont and Colesville was transferred from state to county maintenance in 1981.
 Randolph Road and Cherry Hill Road's interchange with US 29 was constructed in 2004 and 2005.
 MDSHA plans to construction an urban diamond interchange at the intersection of Randolph Road and MD 97.
 Four lanes of Randolph Road will pass under MD 97 while flanking two-lane roadways intersect the state highway and several streets on either side of the interchange.
 Construction began in 2014 and concluded in 2019.

 Montrose Road was straightened out at Cabin John Creek when its bridge across the new Washington National Pike (now I-270) was built in 1956.
 The county highway temporarily served as US 240 between 1958 and 1960 while Washington National Pike was under construction from Montrose Road south to Rockville Pike.
 Montrose Road's interchange with the freeway was originally a six-ramp partial cloverleaf.
 Between 1988 and 1991, in conjunction with the expansion of I-270 to 12 lanes, the junction was reconstructed as a full cloverleaf interchange plus ramps with Tower Oaks Boulevard.
 Montrose Road was extended west from Seven Locks Road to MD 189 in 1989.
 Montrose Parkway, since renamed Josiah Henson Memorial Parkway, was conceived as an expansion of MDSHA's plans to construct an interchange between MD 355 and Montrose Road and Randolph Road.
-In the original plans, which were to be implemented by MDSHA, the west side of the interchange would connect directly with Montrose Road at Hoya Street.
+In the original plans, which were to be implemented by MDSHA, the west side of the interchange would connect directly with Montrose Road at Hoya Street (now Towne Road).
 Randolph Road would head east from the interchange, cross Nebel Street and the railroad north of Randolph Road's existing grade crossing, and merge back into Randolph Road west of Parklawn Drive.